Probate Q&A Series

 1. Identification of Heirs and Rights of Notification

 Under North Carolina’s intestate succession rules (N.C.G.S. § 28A-2-1), the public administrator must identify all heirs at law—spouses, children, parents, siblings, and more distant relatives if no closer heirs exist.
-Once identified, heirs receive formal notice of the administrator’s appointment and of major court filings.
+Once identified, heirs may receive notice as required by law of the administrator’s appointment and of certain court filings.
 This notice gives heirs the opportunity to learn which assets belong to the estate and what claims or expenses may reduce their inheritance.

 2. Access to Estate Records and Accountings

 Heirs may request a copy of the estate inventory and any accountings filed with the clerk.
-The public administrator must file an initial inventory listing real and personal property, per N.C.G.S. § 28A-9-3.
-Later, the administrator must submit a final accounting showing all receipts, disbursements, and distributions.
+The public administrator must file an inventory of the decedent’s real and personal property within three months after qualification, per N.C.G.S. § 28A-20-1.
+Later, the administrator must file an annual account and a final account as required by law.
 Reviewing those documents helps heirs confirm the administrator is acting fairly.

 3. Objections and Petitions to the Court